Baylor > Welcome > Faculty > Joseph A. DiLuzio

 - Cicero, Rhetoric, Late Roman Republic

-Joseph DiLuzio's current work looks at the relationship between Cicero's rhetoric and the institutions and politics of late Republican Rome.
-He has a range of interests including Greek and Roman history, rhetoric, and historiography.
+Joseph DiLuzio’s current work looks at the relationship between Cicero's rhetoric and the institutions and politics of late Republican Rome.
+He has a range of interests including Greek and Roman history, rhetoric, and is a member of the Manuscript Research Collegium in Baylor’s Institute for the Studies of Religion.

 - Review of G. Herman, ed.
 Stability and Crisis in the Athenian Democracy.
 (Stuttgart, 2011), Classical Review 63.2 (2013) 498-500.